openebs/website/docs/main/concepts/data-engines/local-storage.md

 ## When to use OpenEBS Local Storage?

-- High performance is needed by those applications which manage their own replication, data protection, and other features such as snapshots and clones.
+- High performance is needed by those applications that manage their own replication, data protection, and other features such as snapshots and clones.
 - When local disks need to be managed dynamically and monitored for impending notice of them going bad.

 ## When not to use OpenEBS Local Storage?

 - When applications expect replication from storage.
-- When the volume size may need to be changed dynamically but the underlying disk is not resizable.
+- When the volume size may need to be changed dynamically the underlying disk is not resizable.

 ## Backup and Restore

 OpenEBS Local Volumes can be backed up and restored along with the application using [Velero](https://velero.io).

 Velero uses [Restic](https://github.com/restic/restic) for backing up and restoring Kubernetes local volumes.
-Velero can be configured to save the backups either in the cloud or on-premise with any S3 compatible storage like MinIO.
-When user initiates the backup, Velero via the Restic, will copy the entire data from the Local Storage to the remote location.
-Later, when the user wants to restore the application, Velero injects an init container into the application that will download and populate the data into the volume from the backed up location.
+Velero can be configured to save the backups either in the cloud or on-premise with any S3-compatible storage like MinIO.
+When a user initiates the backup, Velero via the Restic, will copy the entire data from the Local Storage to the remote location.
+Later, when the user wants to restore the application, Velero injects an init container into the application that will download and populate the data into the volume from the backed-up location.
 For more details on how Velero Restic works, refer to the [Velero Restic integration](https://velero.io/docs/v1.3.2/restic/) documentation.

 While the preferred way for Backup and Restore for cloud native applications using Local Volumes is to use the application specific backup solution, you can use the Velero based Backup and Restore in the following cases:
 - Application does not natively provide a Backup and Restore solution